 Planned resident amenities include a community room with kitchenette, small group meeting rooms, and reading rooms.
 Additional storage space and a communal laundry room will also be available.
 Outside, residents will have use of two fenced-in open space/garden areas.

 The half-acre site at the corner of Prince and Gold Streets is in close proximity to Union Station and Yale School of Medicine, and includes a paved parking area.
-This project is being designed concurrently with the Gold Street mixed-use development, which is being completed by the same development and design team.

 Former school to become four-story residential development including 30 affordable apartments